andychangdev/AndyChang_T2A2/README.md

 This model represents a destination in this application.
 Instances of this model are stored in a table named "destinations", and each instance contains the attributes `name` and `type`.

 The `db.relationship` function and `back_populate` parameter establishes a two way relationship between destination and itinerary.
-The foreign key's `user_id` and `itinerary_id` suggests a review can only belong to one user and in one itinerary.
 Similar to the model for user, with the existence of relationships but a lack of foreign keys in this model suggests a destination can have multiple itineraries.

 ```Python
 class Destination(db.Model):